Jemmy1997/Packs_Installer/README.md

 # Packs_Installer
 This is a python script used for installing some needed packs for UBUNTU based distros to help you save your time and don't waste it searching for commands to install these packs

-## Note that: you have to change directory in terminal to the repo directory or open the terminal in the repo dir to run this program successfully, have python3 as a default interpreter and have an internet connection
+## Note that: you have to change directory in terminal to the repo directory or open the terminal in the repo dir, have python3 and have an internet connection to run this program successfully
 to check the python version write in your terminal
 ```
 $ python --version